grafana/k6-operator/README.md

 $ kubectl create configmap my-test --from-file /path/to/my/test.js
 ```

+***Note: there is a character limit of 1048576 bytes to a single configmap.
+If you need to have a larger test file, you'll need to use a volumeClaim instead***

 ### Executing tests
 Tests are executed by applying the custom resource `K6` to a cluster where the operator is running.
 The properties
 of a test run are few, but allow you to control some key aspects of a distributed execution.